A History of the Association of Black Women Historians

 Through the various activities and awards, emphasizing excellence in scholarship and leadership qualities, the ABWH membership remained committed to sustaining its organizational goals and to strengthening networks among historians.
 First initiated in 1981, the ABWH annual luncheon featured keynote speakers while serving as an organizational fund-raiser and opportunity to meet and make new contacts.
 Luncheon speakers came from a variety of fields, including the academy, government, the performing arts, and the judiciary.
 A partial list of luncheon speakers includes Mary Frances Berry, Augusta Clarke, Darlene Clark Hine, Elizabeth Clark-Lewis, Nell Irvin Painter, Rosalyn Terborg-Penn and Francille Rusan Wilson.
 In 1992, then-presidential candidate Bill Clinton gave brief remarks at the ABWH luncheon in Detroit.

-Through these various activities, in the 2000s the ABWH furthered its goal of advancing the study of black women’s history and of maintaining networks among the membership of women and men from various ethnic groups.
+The ABWH continues to further its goal of advancing the study of black women’s history and of maintaining networks among the membership of women and men from various ethnic groups.

 Sumler-Edmond, Janice.
-“Association of Black Women Historians, Inc.” In Black Women in America: An Historical Encyclopedia, edited by Darlene Clark Hine et al. Bloomington: Indiana University Press, 1994.
+“Association of Black Women Historians, Inc.” In Black Women in America: An Historical Encyclopedia, edited by Darlene Clark Hine, et al. Bloomington: Indiana University Press, 1994; New York: Oxford University Press, 2005.

 Terborg-Penn, Rosalyn.
 “Association of Black Women Historians.”
 In Organizing Black America: An Encyclopedia of African American Associations, edited by Nina Mjagkij.
 New York: Garland, 2001.